Bhupesh-V/til/meta/creative-writing.md

 - Multiple ideas mashed together.

-## Interesting insights from public media
+## Insights from Review of public media

 1. A lot of marvel movies are of different genre with a common theme of _superhero_.
    1. Ant man - small crew heist.